Everyone around you meditates, or talks about how great meditation is for reducing stress, improving sleep and helping you to reach success?

 Day 4: THINK OF SOMEONE YOU LOVE

-Do your 5 minutes of meditation BUT… don’t stand up yet.
+On your 4th day of Meditation Challenge, do your 5 minutes of meditation BUT… don’t stand up yet.

 Once you have finished your meditation, think of someone you love: your partner, family member, close friend or maybe even your pet.
 Imagine that person smiling and think how happy you are to have him/her in your life.